-- 2014 Minnesota Housing's Multifamily Remodel Project.
-We carried out a project for our Multifamily Division to redesign and streamline its application and funding processes everything from proposal inception through application, selection, underwriting, closing, construction management, and lease up.
+underwriting, closing, construction management, and lease up.
 The purpose of the remodel is to reduce the time it takes a development to move from concept to occupancy.
 A key finding from the Enterprise/ULI report identified complexity, uncertainty, and delays in the funding process as cost drivers.
 The project has achieved positive outcomes.
-For example, we created a customized online portal to receive funding applications for the multifamily consolidated RFP, eliminating paper applications. - 2015 MinnDocs Consolidated Legal Documents.
+For example, we created a customized online portal to receive funding applications for the multifamily consolidated RFP, eliminating paper applications.

+- 2015 MinnDocs Consolidated Legal Documents.
 Most affordable housing projects have multiple deferred loan funding sources, each with their own set of legal documents and attorneys, which add unnecessary costs.
 The Enterprise/ULI report highlighted Massachusetts' practice that consolidates legal documents for all subordinate debt into a single set.
 The development community in Minnesota was intrigued, and we took initial steps to pursue the concept.
 The complexity of making this work turned out not to be worth the limited cost savings that would result. - 2016 Minnesota Housing's Design and Construction Standards.
 As part of our annual preparation for the consolidated RFP, we review these standards.
 During 2016, we specifically reviewed the standards with an emphasis on cost containment.
-We focused on reducing lifecycle costs (which includes ongoing maintenance, repair, and utility costs), not just upfront development costs.
+We focused on reducing life-cycle costs (which includes ongoing maintenance, repair, and utility costs), not just upfront development costs.
 Specifically, we surveyed architects, general contractors, and developers who work on the developments that we finance about the standards and costs.
 We received 66 responses.
 Based on the feedback, we made several design changes that should reduce costs.
 For example, we clarified that a separate dining room is not required in units with two or more bedrooms but that a dining area (or eat in kitchen) is sufficient.
 Each of the changes to the standards will unlikely result in significant savings, but they are more examples of small savings that can lead to larger savings when combined with each other over time. - 2017 Developer Fees.
 These fees compensate developers for the time, compliance requirements, and risks associated with developing affordable housing and can account for a substantial portion of a development's softs costs.
 The maximum developer fee that Minnesota Housing allows is 15 percent of TDC for the first 50 units and 8 percent for additional units.
 In 2017, we assessed our fees and found that they are consistent with other states and that the average fee taken by our developers is 7 percent of TDC, well below our maximum.
 Given our cost containment incentives, it appears that developers are typically taking the minimum fee that still allows the deal to work for them.
-If developers applying for tax credits take a higher fee, their applications will be less competitive in a highly competitive process, particularly for 9% tax credits.
-Based on this analysis, we decided not to adjust our developer fee structure at this time, but it is an area that we will continue to assess given the size of these costs.
+If developers take a higher fee, their applications will be less competitive in a highly competitive process, particularly for 9% tax credits.
+Based on this analysis, we decided not to adjust our developer fee structure at that time, but it is an area that we will continue to assess given the size of these costs.